 Yes.
 Applicants with private insurance for IVF treatment can combine their coverage with the funding provided through the Publicly Funded IVF Program.
 If your private insurance has requested documentation to confirm your eligibility and/or application status for the Publicly Funded IVF Program, please contact your fertility clinic for assistance.

-Am I required to pursue other fertility treatments before applying to the Publicly Funded IVF Program?
+Am I required to pursue other fertility treatments and interventions before applying to the Publicly Funded IVF Program?

 Yes.
-You are expected to complete any other fertility treatments recommended by your fertility specialist before an application may be submitted for the Publicly Funded IVF Program.
+You are expected to complete any other fertility treatments or interventions recommended by your fertility specialist before an application may be submitted for the Publicly Funded IVF Program.

 If I previously underwent IVF treatment, am I still eligible for the Publicly Funded IVF Program?